Last modified: October 24, 2019

 Clients, data providers and data management platforms may use ID Synching to enable the use of this information through the Platform.

-Our clients, our vendors, and our clients' third party providers, who use our technology, may use their own tags, pixels, cookies, or other similar technology (or those of their other affiliates) within their advertisements and on certain Digital Properties.
-We are not responsible for our clients, vendors and/or our clients' third party providers. use of such tracking technologies or for their privacy practices.
+Our clients, our vendors, and our clients’ vendors, who use our technology, may use their own tags, pixels, cookies, or other similar technology (or those of their other affiliates) within their advertisements and on certain Digital Properties.
+We are not responsible for our clients, vendors and/or our clients’ vendors use of such tracking technologies or for their privacy practices.

 How Do We Collect Information?